This is part 1 of a 2 part series on how to be more present in your life. You can find part 2 here.

 Where are you right now?

 Physically, you might be at home, in the car, at work, at the park.
-Sitting, standing, lying down, rocking, walking.
+Sitting, standing, lying down, rocking a little one, walking.

 And you’re reading.